topwaye/Crabelly/README.md

 One last question: Why not BSD ?

 Linux is power, BSD is not.
-The truth is, Linux is BSD, that is what matters.
+The truth is, Linux is the naked BSD, that is what matters.

 topwaye@hotmail.com